 The plan includes other details as well about the entry and exit of Palestinians from the Strip and the handling of humanitarian aid.

 While finalizing the hostage deal was already difficult, achieving these other steps will be even more of a challenge.
 Hamas has already publicly rejected many of these demands, including the requirement to disarm and to give up any role in the future governance of Gaza.
+On Thursday, Hamas repeatedly reiterated its rejection of these demands.

 Additionally, Israel has made clear it won’t fully withdraw from Gaza until its war goals are achieved, including the dismantling of Hamas and the demilitarization of Gaza.